gatewayprogrammingschool/Rust-For-CSharp-Developers/content/part1.md

 ## Collections

 `Vector` is the primary collection used in Rust.
-Vectors are strongly typed and Rust's strong type system is normally used to define the type of a `Vector's` contents.
+Vectors are strongly typed and Rust's strong type system is normally used to define the type of a `Vector's` contents via generics.

 ```rust
 // Create a vector of &str values